sugarlabs/musicblocks/guide/README.md

 #### 9. Staff Y:
 Returns the Y staff position of the note being played according to staff dimensions.
 It takes into account only the letter class, no accidental info is processed.

+### <a name="number-2-octave"></a>4.3  Number to Octave

+This converter takes a numeric value which denotes pitch number and returns the octave corresponding to that pitch number.

+### <a name="number-2-pitch"></a>4.3  Number to Pitch

+This converter takes a numeric value which denotes pitch number and returns the pitch name corresponding to that pitch number.
+No octave is inferred.

 ## <a name="WIDGETS"></a>Widgets